 Central Heating System Leaks Cause Low Pressure

-This leak isn’t necessarily in the boiler.
-It could be in any part of the central heating system.
-For instance, a radiator with a pinhole in it.
+If you are constantly having to repressurise your boiler, you’re dealing with a leak.
+This leak isn’t necessarily in the boiler; it could be in any part of the central heating system (for instance, a radiator with a pinhole in it).

 We’ve created guides relating to boiler’s losing pressure, and boiler leaks, in our boiler fault finding guide.